395px

 Simon

-A tree that is born bent, never straightens its trunk
+A tree that grows bent will never straighten its trunk

-A tree that is born bent, never straightens its trunk
+A tree that grows bent will never straighten its trunk

-Of living bitter memories in his own hell
+To relive bitter memories in their own personal hell

 Escrita por: Omar Alfanno